ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Following a first exchange with the AS, an administrator or a registered device can send additional GET (Observation) requests to the TRL endpoint at any time, analogously to what is defined above.
 When doing so, the requester towards the TRL endpoint can perform a full query (see {{ssec-trl-full-query}}) or a diff query (see {{ssec-trl-diff-query}}) of the TRL.
 In the latter case, the requester can additionally rely on the "Cursor" extension (see {{sec-trl-endpoint-query-parameters}} and {{sec-using-cursor-diff-query-response}}).

-## Handling of Access Tokens and Token Hashes
+## Handling of Access Tokens and Token Hashes # {#sec-handling-token-hashes}

 When receiving a response from the TRL endpoint, a registered device MUST expunge every stored access token associated with a token hash specified in the response.
-In case the registered device is an RS, it MUST store the token hash.
+In case the registered device is an RS, it MUST NOT delete the stored token hash after having expunged the associated access token.

 An RS MUST NOT accept and store an access token, if the corresponding token hash is among the currently stored ones.